As much as 75% of a website’s credibility comes from its design, while 94% of first impressions are also design-related.

 The full-screen menu opens a black panel with large, white text aligned to the left.
 A hover effect transforms the typography into its light version.
 Scrolling down, the website takes on a more elaborate tone: animated backgrounds and videos, “grungy” effects, varied fonts and mouseover effects are all a display of the agency’s tour de force.

 Particularly impressive is the agency’s display of past works.
-Large photos with a text-over effect and an animated showcase to the right take up the entire screen each.
-This experiential website ends with an effective call-to-action.
+Large photos with a text-over effect and an animated showcase to the right take up the entire screen.
+This clean modern website design ends with an effective call-to-action.

 As clean and minimal as it gets.
 That is the best way to describe Hipcool Studio digital agency’s website.
 It abandons the notion of complex, asymmetrical layouts and grids, doesn’t embrace garish colors and is a firm believer in keeping the homepage as brief as possible.